Capital SouthEast Connector

-The Capital SouthEast Connector is a 34 mi planned parkway in California running from Interstate 5 (I-5) to U.S. Route 50 (US 50).
+The Capital SouthEast Connector is a 34 mi planned expressway in California running from Interstate 5 (I-5) to U.S. Route 50 (US 50).
 The route runs through Sacramento County, Elk Grove, Rancho Cordova, Folsom, and El Dorado County.
 This project serves as an alternative route to the Greater Sacramento region's current highway system.
-It consists of four to six lanes of thoroughfare and expressway.
-Phase I is projected to be completed by 2025, with phase II around 2030–40.
+It consists of four lanes of thoroughfare and expressway.

 Route description

 When completed, the Capital SouthEast Connector (from the west) begins at the I-5/Hood Franklin Road interchange as a four-lane expressway heading east until the intersection with Bruceville Road, where it connects with the existing Kammerer Road as a four- to six-lane thoroughfare.
 The Capital SouthEast Connector continues over SR 99 to the existing Grant Line Road interchange and continues northeast along Grant Line Road as a four- to six-lane thoroughfare.
 As it reaches the intersection of Bond Road, this section of the connector becomes the Sheldon Section until it reaches the Calvine Road intersection.
 This section is also known as the Special Section due to its sensitivity and proximity with the Sheldon community and adjacent homes, development, and business properties; this section is still under environmental and design review and will be one of the last segments completed of the connector.
 Heading northeast from Calvine Road towards Rancho Cordova, this section is designated as a four-lane high-speed expressway (speed limits up to 65 mph) with grade-separated interchanges.
 As the connector reaches towards the Sacramento–El Dorado county line, it returns to a six-lane thoroughfare ending at the Silva Valley Parkway Interchange.